Entity Lifecycle — From Creation to Active Use

 - Active: The Entity is fully set up and ready for use.
 Identity verification is complete, and the full range of eligible products is available.
 This is the steady state for most of your users.
 Your application can connect accounts, request updates, initiate payments, and enable monitoring.
 The user should experience the full value of your product.

 - Disabled: The Entity has been deactivated and can no longer be used for new operations.
-This may happen because your team deactivated the user, because Method disabled the Entity for policy reasons, or because the user requested account closure.
+This may happen because your team withdrew consent via the Consent endpoint, because Method disabled the Entity for compliance reasons, or because the user requested account closure through your application.
 No new operations can be initiated, but existing data, accounts, payment history, updates — remains accessible for reference and reporting.

 Common Lifecycle Transitions